MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-syncservice-duplicate-attribute-resiliency.md

 `Get-MsolDirSyncFeatures -Feature DuplicateProxyAddressResiliency`

 > [!NOTE]
 > You can no longer use Set-MsolDirSyncFeature cmdlet to proactively enable the Duplicate Attribute Resiliency feature before it is turned on for your tenant.
-To be able to test the feature, you will need to create a new Microsoft Entra tenant.
+To be able to test the feature, you'll need to create a new Microsoft Entra tenant.

 [!INCLUDE [Azure AD PowerShell deprecation note](~/../docs/reusable-content/msgraph-powershell/includes/aad-powershell-deprecation-note.md)]